ajgargan/wikimedia/README.md

 - An S3 Bucket where the CloudFormation Templates and Wikimedia config can be stored and accessed.

 ## As is Architecture Design Overview:
 - Application Load Balancer.
+(Public Facing)
-  - Restricted Source via Security Group
+  - Restricted IP Source via Security Group (A private VPN connection from the Corportate office would be better)
   - HTTPS only (Using ACM Certificate)
 - ECS Cluster with hosts in private subnets
 - ECS Service